boxcutter/macos/README.md

 ### Overview

 This repository contains [Packer](https://packer.io/) templates for creating macOS Vagrant boxes.

 You must supply your own install media and build these boxes on your own using these templates.
 No pre-built boxes are publicly available.

-## Current Boxes

-* osx1011 - El Capitan headless, VMware 7.8GB
-* osx1010 - Yosemite headless, VMware 7.4GB
-* osx109 - Mavericks headless, VMware 8.7GB
-* osx108 - Mountain Lion headless, VMware 7.4GB
-* osx107 - Lion headless, VMware 8.6GB
-* osx1011-desktop - El Capitan desktop, VMware 7.8GB
-* osx1010-desktop - Yosemite desktop, VMware 7.4GB
-* osx109-desktop - Mavericks desktop, VMware 8.1GB
-* osx108-desktop - Mountain Lion desktop, VMware 7.4GB
-* osx107-desktop - Lion desktop, VMware 8.5GB

 ## Creating macOS install images with the prepare_iso.sh script